sunriseos/SunriseOS/rust/CONTRIBUTING.md

 request.

-If you want to request that a specific person reviews your pull request, you can add an `r?` to the message.
+If you want to request that a specific person reviews your pull request, you can add an `r?` to the pull request description.
 For example, [Steve][steveklabnik] usually reviews documentation changes.
 So if you were to make a documentation change, add

     r? @steveklabnik

-to the end of the message, and @rust-highfive will assign [@steveklabnik][steveklabnik] instead of a random person.
+to the end of the pull request description, and [@rust-highfive][rust-highfive] will assign [@steveklabnik][steveklabnik] instead of a random person.
 This is entirely optional.

 After someone has reviewed your pull request, they will leave an annotation on the pull request with an `r+`.
 It will look something like this: